-Management of the company assessed the fair value of the embedded goodwill included in its investment in Neova Sigorta Insurance Company based on a conservative approach.
-Accordingly, the company recognised an impairment loss of KD1,442,811 against this goodwill in the statement of profit or loss for the year.
+As the carrying amount of the Company's investment in Neova Sigorta Insurance Company includes an embedded goodwill of KD5,848,554, management of the Company assessed the fair value of this investment based on a conservative approach.
+Accordingly, the Company recognised an impairment of this goodwill of KD607,189 (2017: KD1,442,811) in the statement of profit or loss for the year.

 Neova Sigorta Insurance Company is a private company.
-Therefore, no quoted market price is avaiable for its share.
+Therefore, no quoted market price is available for its share.